-Council requires evidence from claimants prior to considering a claim relating to alleged incidents caused by trees located on Council controlled property (public land).
+The City of Newcastle (CN) requires evidence from claimants prior to considering a claim relating to alleged incidents caused by trees located on our controlled property (public land).

-In order for a claim to be considered, evidence must be provided to Council for consideration prior
+In order for a claim to be considered, evidence must be provided to us for consideration prior

 to undertaking any repair work.

-Please note that under no circumstances are Council trees to be pruned or removed by residents.
+Please note that under no circumstances are our trees to be pruned or removed by residents.

 - It is an offence under section 629 of the Local Government Act 1993 to trim, prune, remove, wilfully damage or injure a tree located on public land

-- Council may take enforcement action against any person who breaches the Local Government Act, 1993 by trimming, pruning, removing, wilfully damaging or injuring a tree located on public land
+- We may take enforcement action against any person who breaches the Local Government Act, 1993 by trimming, pruning, removing, wilfully damaging or injuring a tree located on public land

-Below is a guide to the minimum documentary evidence required by Council for claims relating to alleged damage to sewer and stormwater, structures, driveways and fences or walls alleged to have been caused by Council trees.
+Below is a guide to the minimum documentary evidence required by us for claims relating to alleged damage to sewer and stormwater, structures, driveways and fences or walls alleged to have been caused by our trees.